mplesser/azcam-console/README.md

 The package also provides a suite of tools (called *testers*) which support the characterization of image sensors.

-*azcam-console* also provides ***observe***, a GUI application written in Qt, which provides for scripting observing sequences primarily for an astronomical telescope environment.

 ## Documentation

 See https://azcam-console.readthedocs.io for documentation.